 Microbes and Health

-This track will focus scientific inquiry related to questions such as: What roles do microbes play in human health—whether it’s shaping our development, regulating our metabolic functions, providing disease markers, or contributing to our overall state of health?
+Track 1 will focus scientific inquiry related to questions such as: What roles do microbes play in human health—whether it’s shaping our development, regulating our metabolic functions, providing disease markers, or contributing to our overall well-being?
+How can a systems biology approach shed new light on the ways microbes influence human health?
 How do changes or disruptions in the delicate human microbiome cause or contribute to some of our most perplexing ailments?
 How are new microbial discoveries being applied to unlock novel solutions to health challenges?
-How can the microbiome be integrated into precision medicine and treatments for diseases like cancer and Alzheimer’s disease?
+How can a systems biology approach to the human microbiome be integrated into precision medicine and treatments for diseases like cancer and Alzheimer’s disease?

 Computational Modeling of Health